|Fort Amherst, NF|

 In 1991, Jack Power, son of Keeper Leo Power, visited his childhood home at Fort Amherst with his wife Rosalind.
 They found signs on the two keeper’s dwellings saying “For sale and removal,” but the couple vowed to fight to save the structures.
 They wrote to the Canadian Coast Guard offering to lease the buildings, but while they were allowed to establish a temporary gallery in the larger dwelling in time for a 1992 reunion of Fort Amherst residents, it wasn’t until the City of St. John’s assumed control of the property in 1995, that they were able to secure a thirty-year lease on the property.

 After renovating the two-storey dwelling at their own expense, Jack and Rosalind opened it as a museum and tearoom in June 1998.
 The Powers then restored the smaller dwelling just in time for them to move in and watch the first sunrise of the new millennium from their kitchen window.
 The tearoom operated until 2006, when Jack Power passed away.

 Peter Gill, a grandson of Leo Power, assumed control of the property in 2006 with his wife Nicole.
 The couple remodeled the smaller dwelling in 2007-2008 and started offering it as a vacation rental in 2011.
-Plans call for the larger dwelling to be available for rental as well, once it is is remodeled.
+The larger dwelling was subsequently remodeled and offered as a rental in 2013.